RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 - Find and open your dbeaver.ini file.
 It is located in the DBeaver root directory.
 - Find -vmargs command
 - Add a new line after this command: -Dliquibase.license.key=yourKey (example: -Dliquibase.license.key=ABwwGgQU...)
 - Open DBeaver and "Schema compare" window.
-Key will be checked at this step
+The key will be checked at this step.

 You can also add the Liquibase Pro key via UI in Preferences->Editors->Schema Compare preference page.
 Use the `Import Liquibase Pro Key` button to open the Import key dialog.